abhayhub/FlutterProject/README.md

 # CounterApp
-Guys This is just a simple counter app in which you can increase and decrease count by clicking on Button.
+Guys This is just a simple login signup app .